As Trump proves unreliable, Europe rushes to firm up defenses on its own

 “Your country needs you and your commitment,” said Mr. Macron over the dinner hour, as he called for a major European rearmament in the face of Russian threats.
 “Political decisions, military equipment, and budgets are one thing, but they will never replace the fortitude of a nation.”

 Mr. Macron’s rallying cry comes as European leaders are scrambling to reinvigorate their suddenly tenuous Ukraine policy.
-After U.S. President Donald Trump sent the continent into a political tailspin this week, first publicly feuding with Ukraine’s President Volodymyr Zelenskyy before announcing that the United States was suspending all aid to Ukraine.
+U.S. President Donald Trump sent the continent into a political tailspin this week, first publicly feuding with Ukraine’s President Volodymyr Zelenskyy before announcing that the United States was suspending all aid to Ukraine.

 Why We Wrote ThisA story focused on

-Note: Editor's note: This article, originally published March 6, has been amended to clarify the size and purpose of the European Commission President's ReArm Europe plan.